-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a nominating committee of the board of directors.
-The members of our nominating committee will be Jeffrey Bornstein, Richard Taney and . will serve as chair of the nominating committee.
-We will adopt a nominating committee charter, which will detail the purpose and responsibilities of the nominating committee, including:
+We have established a nominating committee of our board of directors.
+The members of our nominating committee are Jeffrey Bornstein, Michael Finkelman and Richard Taney.
+Richard Taney serves as chairman of the nominating committee.

+We have adopted a nominating committee charter, which details the purpose and responsibilities of the nominating committee, including:

-- · identifying, screening and reviewing individuals qualified to serve as directors, consistent with criteria approved by the board, and recommending to the board of directors candidates for nomination for election at the annual general meeting or to fill vacancies on the board of directors; - · developing and recommending to the board of directors and overseeing implementation of our corporate governance guidelines; - · coordinating and overseeing the annual self-evaluation of the board of directors, its committees, individual directors and management in the governance of the company; and - · reviewing on a regular basis our overall corporate governance and recommending improvements as and when necessary.
+- identifying, screening and reviewing individuals qualified to serve as directors, consistent with criteria approved by the board, and recommending to the board of directors candidates for nomination for appointment at the annual general meeting or to fill vacancies on the board of directors; - developing and recommending to the board of directors and overseeing implementation of our corporate governance guidelines; - coordinating and overseeing the annual self-evaluation of the board of directors, its committees, individual directors and management in the governance of the company; and - reviewing on a regular basis our overall corporate governance and recommending improvements as and when necessary.

-The charter will also provide that the nominating committee may, in their sole discretion, retain or obtain the advice of, and terminate, any search firm to be used to identify director candidates, and will be directly responsible for approving the search firm's fees and other retention terms.
+The charter also provides that the nominating committee may, in its sole discretion, retain or obtain the advice of, and terminate, any search firm to be used to identify director candidates, and will be directly responsible for approving the search firm's fees and other retention terms.

 We have not formally established any specific, minimum qualifications that must be met or skills that are necessary for directors to possess.
 In general, in identifying and evaluating nominees for director, the board of directors considers educational background, diversity of professional experience, knowledge of our business, integrity, professional reputation, independence, wisdom, and the ability to represent the best interests of our shareholders.
+Prior to our initial business combination, holders of our public shares will not have the right to recommend director candidates for nomination to our board of directors.

-Compensation Committee Interlocks and Insider Participation
+Compensation Committee Interlocks and Insider Participation4

-None of our officers currently serves, and in the past year has not served, as a member of the board of directors or compensation committee of any entity that has one or more officers serving on our board of directors.
+None of our officers currently serves, or in the past year has served, as a member of the compensation committee of any entity that has one or more officers serving on our board of directors.